Analytics-at-Sauder/Analytics-at-Sauder.github.io/nb0010_customer_segmentation.md

 #### Author: Kemjika Ananaba

 In this Project, we will focus on combining RFM (Recency, Frequency, and Monetary value) analysis with clustering analysis to to identify different market segments.
-We encourage you to create your own Jupytor Notebook and follow along.
+We encourage you to create your own Jupyter Notebook and follow along.
 You can also download this Notebook together with any accompanying data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub Repository.
 Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual Notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

 <a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FNB0010_Customer_Segmentation&urlpath=tree%2FNB0010_Customer_Segmentation%2Fnb0010_customer_segmentation.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>